canonical/github-runner-operator/README.md

 ## Description

-This machine charm creates self-hosted GitHub runners.
+This machine charm creates [self-hosted runners for running GitHub Actions](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners).
 Each unit of this charm will start a configurable number of LXD based containers and virtual machines to host them.
-Each runner performs only one job, after which it unregisters from GitHub to ensure that each job runs in a clean environment.
+Every runner performs only one job, after which it unregisters from GitHub to ensure that each job runs in a clean environment.

 The charm will periodically check the number of idle runners and spawn or destroy runners as necessary to match the number provided by configuration of